Connected Beginnings in an Australian Government grants program that helps Aboriginal and Torres Strait Islander children get the best start to life.

 Grants can be used to fund activities like:

-- establishing a small backbone team
+- establishing and providing wages for a small backbone team

 - developing and implementing data sharing and evaluation arrangements